simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Padma Sambhava:* Founder of the Red Sect, one of the two great Tibetan Sects.

-*T'song-kha-pa:* Founder of the Yellow Sect, the second great sect.
+*Tsong-kha-pa:* Founder of the Yellow Sect, the second great sect.

 *Berendeys in "Snowmaiden":* Characters in Rimsky-Korsakoff's opera.